Teen Car Accidents

 Although there is dispute about how much experience is enough, research suggest most drivers need at least two years.
 This is supported by the fact that crash rates are extremely high for the first six months of driving, and then decline steadily in the years that follow.

 Teens tend to more frequently place themselves in potentially dangerous situations.
 For example, they drive with lots of passengers and most often in the evening or at night.
-Both of these factors exponentially increase the chances of a crash.
+Our attorneys know that both of these factors exponentially increase the chances of a crash.

 It’s for these reasons that many states – including Florida – have passed graduated driver’s license laws in recent years.Preventing Teen Driver Crashes